DipSingh05/testing2/replit.md

 # Upwork Scraper

-A web application that scrapes job listings from Upwork using Puppeteer, LangChain for data processing, and MCP servers for tool orchestration.
+A web application that scrapes job listings from Upwork using Puppeteer for headless browser automation.

 ## Overview